gaurav21s/docqa/README.md

 2. Open your web browser and navigate to the URL provided by Streamlit (usually `http://localhost:8501`).

 3. Using the interface:
+   - If you want to use the pre-existing sample data:
+     - Ensure the `output.json` file is present in the project directory.
+     - Click "Crawl and Process Data".
+This will not re-crawl the data but will process the existing `output.json` file.
+   - If you want to crawl fresh data:
+     - Remove or rename the existing `output.json` file.
      - Click "Crawl and Process Data" to fetch and process the latest NVIDIA CUDA documentation (this may take some time).
    - Once processing is complete, enter your question about CUDA in the text input field.
    - Click "Get Answer" to retrieve relevant information and generate an answer.
    - View the answer and the top relevant documents, including their titles and URLs.

 4. To clear the database and start fresh:
    - Click the "Clear Database" button in the Streamlit interface.
+   - This will delete the `output.json` file as well.

+Note: Make sure the Milvus container is running on Docker while testing.

 ## Project Structure